non-npc/FSociety/README.md

 `requirements.txt`.
 A compiled fsociety executable already contains its Python runtime, so end users of a release build do not need to install Python.

-Download Python for Windows, macOS, or source-based installations from the [official Python downloads page](https://www.python.org/downloads/).
+Download Python for Windows or source-based installations from the [official Python downloads page](https://www.python.org/downloads/).
 On Windows, enable the installer's option to add Python to `PATH`, then confirm it works with `python --version`.
 On Linux, install Python 3 and pip using the distribution's